nichtlegacy/nichtlegacy/README.md

 - 📢 **[Plexboxd](https://github.com/nichtlegacy/Plexboxd)** – A Discord bot that tracks movies watched on Plex, sends rich notifications to Discord, and logs ratings to Letterboxd seamlessly.
 - 🖼️ **[PlexPosterSync](https://github.com/nichtlegacy/PlexPosterSync)** – Automates Plex cover updates by fetching high-quality posters from ThePosterDB and matching them via TMDb.

+### 📚 Letterboxd Projects
+- 📊 **[Letterboxd Graph](https://github.com/nichtlegacy/letterboxd-graph)** – Generates a contribution graph based on your Letterboxd activity that can be displayed on your GitHub profile, visualizing your movie-watching habits over time.

 ### 🤖 Other Projects
 - 🛍️ **[TooGoodToDiscord](https://github.com/nichtlegacy/TooGoodToDiscord)** – A Python-based bot that monitors Too Good To Go stores and sends real-time Discord notifications when surprise bags are available.